What would typically qualify as hospital/major medical expenses?

 How does pre-authorisation work?

 Pre-authorisation should be obtained at least five working days prior to the date of service (for example, hospital admissions, CT scans, oncology treatment, procedures, or wheelchairs) by contacting the Society’s relevant pre-authorisation department – see contact details.
-Where an admission has not been pre-authorised in the case of a pre-planned non-emergency admission, a 30% co-payment will be levied on the total hospital account.
+Where an admission has not been pre-authorised, a 30% co-payment will be levied on the total hospital account.

 In the case of emergency hospitalisation, the Society must be notified within 24 hours or on the first working day after such admission.